Introductions

 Finally, you've got the security team, which needs specialized tools, because, in the cat analogy, they are going to throw everything at that cat that they possibly can.
 They're going to tip it upside down, flip it right side up, turn it at every angle and insert everything into it that they can think of to figure out what the response would be, or if they can break it.
 That’s how they deal with test data.
 I keep referring to this as primarily a developer problem, and everything else that flows and is an extension of that.
 If you think about it that way, you tend to get to better solutions.
 When I hear about Katalon, and building workflows, what I'm glad to hear is that we want to get to that first 80% that the developer has to do no matter what.
 In every application you have to do logging, you have to do a certain set of activities to be considered enterprise-class.
 How much of that activity can be handled by the tool, so that the developer can do the last 20%?
 It takes as long as 80%, but it's the part that has value and it's the part that's harder.
 When we think about developer toolkits and frameworks, that's almost always how I think about it.

 Coty: That is a great characterization because that is what we aim to do.
 Simplifying things to avoid having to constantly gather a bunch of stuff to solve these problems that are relatively well known, and that we can tackle for you.
 But we can still give you connections to more complicated tools that you may need to introduce into the environment.
 We aren’t going to solve all of your data synthesis problems, but we can get you connected to that data.
-I want to introduce our customers to a place where they can go and get that data.
+I want to introduce our customers to a place where they can go and get that data for effective data-driven testing.

 I've spent most of my life as a software developer, developing product features.
 What’s often lost on people is the different perspectives that specialties bring to the world.
 As a software developer, I'm trying to find a positive path through the system.
 I'm trying to create things that work.
 Conversely, my QA team is often thinking about what the edge cases are, or what things are going to break.
 This is a blind spot I often see for developers.
 QA and security teams consider real-world factors and introduce an interesting edge case or an element of a real-world data set that you haven't seen before because you thought it was all constrained.

 Marc: In the conversations that I get pulled into around the API integration, and leveraging easy-to-use YAML configurations so there's no complex coding required, it sounds like there's an amazing scope for the joint offering between the two solutions to provide unlimited volumes of high-quality test data in minutes.
 I know you both have a history in ML.
 Unlike some of the legacy data, and virtualization technologies, where you have to make full copies of the data set, having the ability to either do a full copy or create a subset comes into play.
-Then having 100% complete coverage of the test data for all functional and nonfunctional requirements becomes more valuable and then having it completely automated through the platform with your technology as well.
+Then having 100% complete coverage of the test data for all functional and nonfunctional requirements becomes more valuable and then having it completely automated through the platform with your technology as well, ensuring seamless data-driven testing.

 Any final thoughts?